What is a No-Code Website Builder?

 - Web Hosting Plans with Built-In Builders: For those planning to scale, experiment with platforms, or maintain greater control over their hosting environment, a hosting plan with an integrated website builder is the better choice.
 This approach provides the flexibility to grow, integrate advanced tools, and customize your hosting setup as your business expands.
 It’s particularly suitable for businesses that value long-term adaptability and control.

 - For Online Stores: If you’re creating an eCommerce site, consider a specialized builder like Shopify or an advanced platform like WooCommerce (paired with a WordPress hosting plan).
-These tools are designed specifically for online stores, offering features like payment gateways, inventory management, and analytics that are critical for running a successful online store.
+These tools are designed specifically for online stores, offering features like payment gateways, stock inventory management, and analytics that are critical for running a successful online store.